dmytkost/HAZOP2RDF/docs/000_abstract.md

 Our findings show that our proposed computer-aided HAZOP system can effectively create RDF ontologies for manually created HAZOP studies.
-These RDF ontologies, not only enable better storage for HAZOP studies, but they are also machine readable, quarriable, and therefore allow for further automation.
+These RDF ontologies, not only enable better storage for HAZOP studies, but they are also machine readable, queryable, and therefore allow for further automation.

 **Keywords:**  HAZOP to RDF transformation, computer-aided  HAZOP  studies,  safety  engineering  ontologies,